The Department is established in 1984 and engaged in teaching theory and laboratory courses in

 documents and useful study links.

-Department currently has eight faculty members and four Supporting staff.
+Department currently has Nine faculty members and four Supporting staff.
 All faculty members

 Journals, two textbooks and a large number of Conference papers as well as Copyrights,

 To be a well-recognized center with strong foundational focus on basic sciences and humanities

 engineering problems with excellent communication skills and social values in a vibrant

 The grading in each course is relative.
 The performance of each student is graded relative to performance of all other students in the class by award of a grade.
 The most important thing to understand about the grading system is that absolute marks do not matter as much as they used to in the old absolute grading system.
 As long as your performance group does not change, a difference of a few marks is immaterial.
 Students are encouraged to enhance their performance relative to the average class performance, and not to aim at very high marks at the cost of developing good understanding of the subject.
 This has the desirable effect of lifting the average performance of any class and of discouraging a rat race for marks.